khanghh/vscode-for-web/README.md

-# VS Code Web Builder
+# VSCode For Web Builder

 This project builds the web version of VS Code with a custom extension for loading remote source code.